bhushanhiwase/SDN-based-Cloud-center-using-Mininet/README.md

 4. Install a virtual switch OpenvSwitch (use commands “sudo apt-get install qemu-kvm libvirt-bin ubuntu-vm-builder bridge-utils” & “sudo apt-get install openvswitch-switch)

 After Installation is complete, Save and run the python files (Topology1, Topology2, Topology3), while the RYU controller is running in the background.
-To run the python files use command "python filename.py" and to run the controller, use command "./bin/ryu-manager --verbose ryu/app.simple_switch_13.py" in the ryu directory.
+To run the python files use command "python filename.py" and to run the controller, use command "./bin/ryu-manager --verbose ryu/app.simple_switch_13.py" in the RYU directory.